nlsfung/MMINT_Examples/CDSliceTestSuite/README.txt

 G4 The overall slicing algorithm.

-At the moment, the test cases mainly focus on one specific condition each, thus combinations (e.g. pairs and triples) of conditions are not well- represented by the test suite.
-For details about the correspondence between each condition and each test case, please refer to TestSuite.xls.
-This document divides the test cases into the four groups and for each test case describes what its input model and slicing criteria are as well as its output.
+At the moment, the test cases mainly focus on one specific condition each, thus it should be noted that combinations of conditions (e.g. pairs and triples) are not well-represented by the test suite.

 --- Format of Test Case Description ---